 To see more Ancient Ponies photos you can click here.

 Did you know that over 1/3 of the carbon added to the atmosphere since 1850 has come from exposing soil to the air through tilling and deforestation?
-Tilling soil exposes the stored carbon to the atmosphere. (see this) Not only does tilling release carbon, contributing to climate change, it also devitalizes soil, creating the need for fertilizers and pesticides.
-It is even possible to farm in a large way.
-Here is an agribusiness farmer who has been working no till for over 25 years.
+Tilling soil exposes the stored carbon to the atmosphere. (

-This is a line from an old Malvina Reynolds song called “there’s a bottom below“.
+This is a line from an old Malvina Reynolds song called “

 Before I go on to tell you how I gave in, I want to say something about people who let their dogs lick their faces or even their lips.
 You know who you are!
 Some of my best friends do this!
 Ugh.
 I am SO not a germaphobe but this habit is disgusting to me.
 Here are my two dogs enjoying their treat of popsicles.
 Auto-correct took the second O out!
 I really meant POOPsicles.
 Frozen poop.
 Yum.
 And I think horse manure is far from the worst muck that goes in their mouths.